pinkavat/plaNetarium/README.md

 In-development Godot library for N-body orbital dynamics simulation, wherein multiple 'Gravitors' (stars, planets, moons, etc.), moving along fixed Keplerian orbital tracks, generate gravity that acts on 'Gravitees' (satellites, spacecraft, etc.).

 Designed with a focus on game development (real-time performance and easy interactability) rather than actual orbital analysis.
+May result in spontaneous very-low-altitude intercepts if used as a planning tool.

 The Keplerian orbits are computed with W.H.
 Goodyear's Universal Variable Formulation[^1], while the N-body dynamics ~~are~~ *were* done with Forest and Ruth's fourth-order symplectic integrator[^2], but are now done with PEFRL[^3] (as it's nominally 340x more accurate, at the cost of an extra force sampling).